shadeemerhi/scheduler/README.md

 # Interview Scheduler
-A full stack React application that allows users to book and cancel interviewers with an interviewer of their choice.
+A full stack React application that allows users to book and cancel interviews with an interviewer of their choice.
 A concise API together with a WebSocket server enables users to have a real-time experience.
 The API server has been deployed using Heroku, and the client is deployed on Netlify.

 The backend was built using Node.js and Express in combination with PostgreSQL.